clerk/clerk-docs/CONTRIBUTING.md

 #### Prettier integration

 Code within code blocks is automatically formatted by Prettier when the containing MDX file is formatted.
+Formatting errors may occur due to invalid syntax and these will cause the "Lint" GitHub action to fail and prevent pull requests from being merged.
+This is a deliberate tool to help prevent syntax errors from finding their way into code examples.

-Formatting can be disabled for a code block by setting the `prettier` prop to `false`:
+Formatting can be disabled for a code block by setting the `prettier` prop to `false`, but this should only be used when absolutely necessary:

 ````mdx
 ```tsx {{ prettier: false }}